Code-Differently-Instructors/Instructor-Tips/Sprints/sprint-planning-employee.md

 # Dev Shop Sprint Planning Meeting

-Sprint planning meeting should be held on the first day of each sprint.
+Sprint planning meetings are to be held on the first day of each sprint.

-Use [Trello](https://trello.com/) to create a board from our template to begin your sprint planning.
+You will utilize Trello to track the progress of your sprint goals.

-Sprint Length:
+Sprint Length: `2 Weeks`

 1. Establish the goals for the sprint.

     - What modules to have completed?